 Crapsey’s confusion is mirrored in the odd choices of sentence structure in this quatrain that, while they do not quite read naturally, are still discernable enough to understand.
 The plot itself becomes a bit uncertain as well in regard to whose “hands” the narrator remembers as being similar to the “hands” she currently has—perhaps a less-aged version of herself or an older family member.
 This concept boosts the representation of the narrator’s confusion and solidifies it as the poem’s main theme.

 ‘Amaze’ by Adelaide Crapsey being a cinquain does not go into the details.
 The poetic persona muses on her hands.
 She thinks these are not hers at all.
 There is a resemblance to another woman’s hand when she tries to look at hers.
 She is a bit confused about the fact.
 At last, the poet leaves her confusion to the readers like a puzzle.
 It can either be a reference to her mother or she hints at someone else.
-It’s a question open for various interpretations.
+It’s a question open to various interpretations.

 Structure and Form

 ‘Amaze’ by Adelaide Crapsey consists of five lines.
 The first line has two syllables, the second line has four syllables, the next line has six syllables, and the last line has two syllables.
 The stress falls on the second syllable of each foot.
 Hence the poem is in iambic meter.
 The first and the fifth lines of the poem are in iambic monometer.
 The second line having four syllables naturally becomes an iambic dimeter line.
 The third line is in iambic tetrameter.
 The rising rhythm represents curiosity in the poet’s mind.

 The second and fourth lines rhyme together and they have the same word at the end.
 Likewise, the third and fifth lines contain an imperfect rhyme.
-The “z” sound at the end of the respective lines only rhyme together.
+The “z” sound at the end of the respective lines only rhymes together.
 The exception is only with the first line which has a different sound at its end.